joinpursuit/7.1-lecture-notes/M5/redux-posts/README.md

 ## Implementation Checklist

-1. Define posts action types and actions
-1. Define a posts reducer
-1. Define a root reducer
 1. Create the redux store
-1. Wrap the `App` component in a `Provider` and pass in the store
+2. Wrap the `App` component in a `Provider` and pass in the store
+3. Define a root reducer
+4. Define a posts reducer
+5. Define posts action types and actions
-1. Implement the posts reducer and posts actions in our React components
+6. Implement the posts reducer and posts actions in our React components

 ## `store/` and `index.js`